dshanske/syndication-links/README.md

 1. It supports adding rel-syndication links to your posts, indicating where a syndicated copy is.
 2. It supports a menu of links to other services to indicate a rel-me relationship
+3. It adds CSS that will, if the class 'social-icon' is attached to a link, it will display the appropriate one if available.

 ## Future Plans ##